willembult/mobl/manual/ui.md

 <img src="img/ui-hello.png" width="150"/>

-Not very exciting, let's use a control that is part of the imported `mobl` module.
-This control is called `header` and renders, well, a
+Not very exciting, let's use a control from one of the control libraries that come with mobl: `mobl::ui::generic`.
+The control we'll use is called `header` and renders, well, a header:

-header:
+    import mobl::ui::generic

     screen root() {
       header("Hello world")